texfaq/texfaq.github.io/FAQ-usepsfont.md

 date: 2014-06-10
 ---

-# Using Adobe Type 1 fonts with TeX

 In order to use any font, TeX needs a
 _metric_ file (TFM file).
 Several sets of metrics for common Adobe Type 1 fonts are